page for Qhull (local)

 Merged facets ('C-0') handles precision problems directly.
 If a precision problem occurs, Qhull merges one of the offending facets into one of its neighbors.
-Since all precision problems in Qhull are associated with one or more facets, Qhull will either fix the problem or attempt to merge the last remaining facets.
+With multiple merges, topological problems may lead to severe precision problems, or prevent Qhull from continuing.
+Otherwise, Qhull will either fix the problem or attempt to merge the last remaining facets.

 Programs that use Delaunay triangulations traditionally assume a triangulated input.
 By default, qdelaunay merges regions with cocircular or cospherical input sites.
 If you want a simplicial triangulation use triangulated output ('Qt') or joggled input ('QJ').